vamsidarbhamulla/serenity-cucumber-bdd-screenplay/README.md

 This runs Cucumber features using Cucumber's JUnit runner.
 The `@RunWith(CucumberWithSerenity.class)` annotation on the `CucumberSerenityBDDRunner` class tells JUnit to kick off Cucumber.

+If you want to run the tests using firefox, make sure latest geckodriver is available on your system path.

+Open a command window and run:

+    mvn clean verify -Dwebdriver.driver=firefox

 ## Viewing the reports

-Maven command provided above will produce a Serenity test report in the `target/site/serenity` directory.
+Maven commands provided above will produce a Serenity test report in the `target/site/serenity` directory.
 Go take a look!

 or